ys766/Website-Design/design-plan/design-plan.md

 ### Structure
 * index.php - main page.
 * includes/init.php - stuff that useful for every web page.
-* login.php - page for user to log in.
+* private_gallery.php - page for user to log in and view his/her own images only.
-* gallery.php - page for user to view images.
+* gallery.php - page for users to log in and/or view his/her own images.
 * upload.php - page for user to upload images.
+* logout.php - page for user to log out.
+* single_img.php - page for user to view one image ONLY.

 ### Pseudocode